SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 that plugin's maximum priority.
 Because a callback needs a priority larger than the threshold a plugin can disable itself.

-Care must be taken because the default priority is in general lower than the maximum priority.
+Care must be taken because the effective priority is in general lower than the maximum priority.
 This has implications.
-The first is a callback for a higher priority plugin can be disabled by a lower priority one if the maximum priority of the latter is still higher than the default priority of the former.
+The first is a callback for a higher priority plugin can be disabled by a lower priority one if the maximum priority of the latter is still higher than the effective priority of the former.
 The desirabilty of this depends on local cicrumstances so the administrator must adjust values to suit his particular situation.
 To avoid this behavior the administrator can place plugins in priority tiers that don't overlap or the plugins can adjust the priority for a given callback.

-.. note:: An example of a beneficial use of this is having plugins set the priority on their cleanup hook to be higher than their default.
+.. note:: An example of a beneficial use of this is having plugins set the priority on their cleanup hook to be higher than their effective.
 This would enable a master plugin to disable most callbacks without disabling the cleanup callback.

 Use Cases